 As Africa continues to navigate its developmental trajectory, harnessing the demographic dividend of its youthful population is crucial for sustainable socio-economic progress and democratic consolidation.

-Case Studies and Success Stories of Youth Political Participation in Africa
+Case Studies and Success Stories of Youth Political Participation in Africa (Youths in Politics: Shaping the Future of African Governance)

 Several African countries have witnessed notable successes in youth political participation.